jkcsharprepos/data-acquisition-front/Readme.md

-Front-end part of my engineering thesis
+Front-end part of my engineering thesis wrote in 2022